 block insertions by other sessions into the gaps covered by the range.
 This is

-necessary because "phantom rows" must be blocked for MySQL replication and
+necessary because "phantom rows" must be blocked for MariaDB replication and

 recovery to work.